 D. Cart Color: The Cart Color is the button color that appears in the buttons within the checkout processes.
 Try to avoid selecting faded colors in order to let your customers see the button clearly and encourage them to press the buttons until the end of the purchase.

 In this section, you will see three different set of icons for menu, cart, and chat.
 You can select one icon for each to your delight.
-The icons will appear at the top line of your app as a menu on the left, chat and cart on the right.
+The icons will appear at the top line of your app as menu icon on the left, chat and cart icons on the right.

 All your color (and icon) preferences will automatically be previewed in the right-hand side the dashboard as you change them.